UmarBelloKanwa/Figame/README.md

-# Matrix Game: Image Puzzle
+# Matrix Car Game: Image Puzzle

 This is an image puzzle game created in pure JavaScript.
 The game features a split matrix where the player has to fill in the right images in the grid.
 The game also includes a built-in chatbot that narrates the player's actions and provides hints and feedback.
 It was created at the beginning of my JavaScript journey as a fun way to practice and learn JavaScript.